[Solved] How To Get Water Out Of Charging Port

 Charging not available alert

-• Liquid detected in Lightning Connector: This alert appears if you connect an accessory to your iPhone that doesn't charge your iPhone and liquid is detected.
+• Liquid detected in Lightning Connector: This alert appears if you connect an accessory to your iPhone that doesn't charge your iPhone and liquid is detected on the connector.

 • Liquid detected in lightning connector alert